Dynamical Tidal Response of Schwarzschild Black Holes: Warm-up: Dynamical scalar response

 We will define three different zones (following~\cite{Unruh:1976fm}): \begin{itemize}

 \item {\bf Near Zone (NZ):} Defined by the condition that $r-r_s\ll r_s$. \item {\bf Intermediate Zone (IZ):} Defined by $r_s \lesssim r \ll \omega^{-1}$. \item {\bf Far Zone (FZ):} Where $r\gg r_s$.

 \end{itemize} In each of these regions, we will be able to neglect certain terms in the original equation~\eqref{eqKGPhi}, allowing us to find an approximate, analytic closed-form solution.
-A central conceptual point of the analysis is that in order to match to point-particle EFT, it suffices to know the solution in the Intermediate Zone, as this has an overlapping regime of validity with the EFT description, if one matches the one-point function.
-In~\cite{Caron-Huot:2025tlq} they match to the EFT in the Far Zone, by matching scattering amplitudes to scattering computed in GR using the MST formalism.
+A central conceptual point of the analysis is that in order to match to point-particle EFT, it suffices to know the solution in the Intermediate Zone, as this has an overlapping regime of validity with the EFT description, if one matches the one-point function.\footnote{{Note that what we are calling the ``Intermediate Zone" is called the ``Near Zone" in much of the literature.
+Perhaps what we call the Near Zone would better be called the ``Very Near Zone".
+We apologize for any confusion.}} In~\cite{Caron-Huot:2025tlq} they match to the EFT in the Far Zone, by matching scattering amplitudes to scattering computed in GR using the MST formalism.
 In order to make contact with this description, we show in Appendix~\ref{app:farzone} that the solution at small frequency reproduces the results of MST when matched to the Far Zone.

 We now turn to solving the Klein--Gordon equation in each of these zones and matching across their interfaces.